 Employees are subject to individual income tax on wages, salaries, bonuses and other employment-related income.
-As a withholding agent under the tax law, an employer is liable for withholding the applicable taxes and paying the same to the competent tax authorities upon payment to its employees.
+As a withholding agent under Chinese tax law, an employer is liable for withholding the applicable taxes and paying the same to the competent tax authorities upon payment to its employees.
 In practice, an employer will file tax returns monthly on behalf of its employees, as the standard pay cycle is monthly.

-EMPLOYEE-CREATED IP
+EMPLOYEE-CREATED IP AND CONFIDENTIAL BUSINESS INFORMATION